madebysimon/OPUS/crm/departure.md

 ---

 # Auf Wiedersehen!
-> It’s a small world.
+It’s a small world. <br>
-> Wir freuen uns über ein Wiedersehen.
+Wir freuen uns über ein Wiedersehen.

+Bitte lassen Sie uns [Feedback](/feedback)
 ## Prophylaxe ♻️
-Beyond maia
+there is a time beyond maia

 Bridge the gap

 → Betroffenen-Gruppen

 → Präventionstools

+> Verbindet Betroffene<br>
-> Verbindet Betroffene … und Helfer
+> … und Helfer<br>
-> …und Angehörige
+> …und Angehörige<br>
-> …mit Betroffenen
+> …mit Betroffenen<br>

 ---
-> If you have enough confidence in your product you'll assume people use it because it’s good and not because they can't get out
+> If you have enough confidence in your product you'll assume people use it because it’s good and not because they can't get out.